franciscedriccruz/DE-BOS-CityWatch/README.md

 - Examples of a few API endpoints are the following:

 ##### GET /data/complaintType/borough
-- retrieves complaint type distribution for the entire city grouped by borough based on provided year and month
+- Retrieves complaint type distribution for the entire city grouped by borough based on provided year and month
 - INPUT parameters: year, month

-##### GET /data/complaintType/borough
-- retrieves complaint type distribution for the entire city grouped by borough based on provided year and month
-- INPUT parameters: year, month

 ##### GET /data/complaintType/nta
-- retrieves complaint type distribution for the entire city grouped by NTACode based on provided year and month
+- Retrieves complaint type distribution for the entire city grouped by NTACode based on provided year and month
 - INPUT parameters: year, month

 ##### GET /data/complaintCount/borough
-- retrieves complaint count for the entire city grouped by borough based on provided year and month
+- Retrieves complaint count for the entire city grouped by borough based on provided year and month
 - INPUT parameters: year, month

 ##### GET /data/complaintCount/nta
-- retrieves complaint count for the entire city grouped by NTACode based on provided year and month
+- Retrieves complaint count for the entire city grouped by NTACode based on provided year and month
 - INPUT parameters: year, month

 ##### GET /data/complaintCapitaRatio/nta
-- retrieves normalized complaint per capita ratio for the entire city grouped by NTACode
+- Retrieves normalized complaint per capita ratio for the entire city grouped by NTACode
 - INPUT parameters: year
 - An example output of GET /data/complaintType/nta is shown below:
 ```